progressdb/ProgressDB/README.md

 ## Quickstart — Run the service (download a release)

-Want to try ProgressDB in seconds?
-Download a prebuilt release — no Go toolchain required.
+Want to try ProgressDB in seconds? 🚀 Download a prebuilt release — no Go toolchain required.

+1) Get a binary

-1. Visit Releases and pick the binary for your platform:
+   Visit the Releases page and download the binary for your platform:

    https://github.com/ha-sante/ProgressDB/releases

-2. Extract and run (example for Linux/macOS):
+2) Extract & run (Linux / macOS)

    ```sh
    tar -xzf progressdb_0.1.0_linux_amd64.tar.gz